Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### 6. Mitochondria

-It is a well-known problem that ATAC-seq datasets usually contain a large percentage of reads (30~80%) that are derived from mitochondrial DNA.
-Since there are no ATAC-seq peaks of interest in the mitochondrial genome, these reads are discarded in the computational analysis and thus represent a waste of sequencing resources.
+It is a well-known problem that ATAC-seq datasets usually contain a large percentage of reads (30~80%) that are derived from mitochondrial DNA because it is nucleosome-free and thus very accessible to Tn5 insertion.
+Since the whole mitochondrial genome is accessible throughout cells, these reads are discarded in the computational analysis and thus represent a waste of sequencing resources.
 The Omni-ATAC method uses detergents to remove mitochondria from the samples prior to sequencing and is likely to be accessible for most researchers.

 ---